Hera User Guide

 perform memory usage monitoring

-The toolkit includes the Paraprof visualizer (a Java app) permitting use on most desk and laptop systems (Linux, MacOS, Windows) to view instumentation data.
+The toolkit includes the Paraprof visualizer (a Java app) permitting use on most desk and laptop systems (Linux, MacOS, Windows) to view instrumentation data.
 The 3D display can be very useful.
 Paraprof supports the creation of user defined metrics based on the metrics directly collected (ex: FLOPS/CYCLE).

 The event traces can be displayed with the Vampir, Paraver, or JumpShot tools.